mcdonn/LSA2019-Reproducible-Research/intro_to_git.md

 ```

 We can put things back to the state of last commit
-by simply using `git checkout HEAD`:
+by simply using `git checkout HEAD filename`:

 ```bash
 $ git checkout HEAD zulu.txt